 The client went through seven weekly sessions of combined ScarsAway and Bodytool therapy in conjunction with Bodywall stretching.
 He was also advised about the intense home stretching program.

-The main therapeutic tool of the ScarsAway therapy was manufactured from a special type of Red Jasper.
-Approximately 3,000 prototypes of varying minerals and machined shapes were tested before the current product was produced.
+The main therapeutic tool of the ScarsAway therapy was manufactured from a special type of stone: Red Jasper.
+Approximately 3,000 prototypes of varying minerals and machined shapes were tested before producing the current product.

 This treatment greatly helps clients with the contractures formed as a result of excessive scarification.
 This was the exact case for the treatment of the client described here.